 Shane Vandekerkhof joined the RJG Team in 2003 as a member of the Customer Support team, where he quickly gained knowledge and understanding of RJG’s systems and hardware.
 He quickly became qualified to conduct on-site training for RJG customers that included hands-on training on RJG’s software and equipment.

-Shane is currently one of RJG’s Trainer/Consultants.
-His background, knowledge and abilities made the transition into this role an easy one.
-His responsiblities include teaching RJG Systematic courses as well as Master Molder Certification courses.
+Shane became one of RJG’s Trainer/Consultants in 2007.
+His background, knowledge, and abilities made the transition into this role an easy one.
+His responsibilities include teaching RJG Systematic Molding and Master Molder® courses.
+Included in his responsibilities are implementing process methodologies and optimizations at our vast customer base.
 Shane’s quick grasp of molding essentials have made him a valuable member of the RJG Team.

 Jason joined RJG as a member of the Consulting and Training Team with close to eighteen years of experience in the injection molding field.
 He brought with him a wealth of knowledge and experience on mold setting, new tool launches, material trials, quality control and implementing cavity pressure control techniques.
 He has worked as a Mold Setter, Machine Operator and Senior Process Technician.
 At his previous job Jason was also responsible for training employees on scientific molding techniques, giving him hands-on experience with teaching in a classroom as well as on the plant floor.